 To support this ongoing investment, it is crucial to drive adoption and ensure support from both subscribers to KYC platforms and contributors from the buy-side community, including hedge funds, asset managers and corporations.

-A KYC managed service, where corporates and buy-side firms can share their information with their banks, means being in control of information, providing documentation only once and not suffering duplicative requests for data.
+KYC as a Service, where corporates and buy-side firms can share their information with their banks, means being in control of information, providing documentation only once and not suffering duplicative requests for data.

 Managed services future

-As the market for KYC managed services continues to evolve, two significant areas of development are likely to involve:
+As the market for KYC as a Service continues to evolve, two significant areas of development are likely to involve: